top of page

 (1914-1997)

 José Rubia Barcia (1914–1997), a professor at California State University, Los Angeles, had been a student of the socialist professor Fernando de los Ríos at the University of Granada.
 Rubia Barcia went into exile in Cuba after his name appeared on a list of individuals scheduled to be executed by the Franco regime (ORDAZ ROMAY, 1999: 245).
 There, he founded the Escuela Libre de la Habana in 1940, which operated until 1943 (AMO and SHELBY, 1950: 103).
-June Namias interviewed him in 1976 about his experience as an immigrant in the United States.
-Under the pseudonym Andrés Aragón, Rubia Barcia revealed that he was persecuted by the US authorities for believing him to be a communist (NAMIAS, 1978: 92–101).
+In 1976, June Namias interviewed him about his experience as an immigrant in the United States.
+Under the pseudonym Andrés Aragón, Rubia Barcia revealed that the US authorities persecuted him for believing him to be a communist (NAMIAS, 1978: 92–101).
 Rubia Barcia published regularly on Spanish literature, exiled authors, and Franco's regime in Free Spain; some of his essays were later collected in Prosas de Razón y Hiel (1976).
 He was a scholar of Valle-Inclán, Unamuno, Américo Castro, and Luis Buñuel.
 More than a dozen manuscripts attest to his contribution to Hispanism in the United States.
-Soledad Fox and Javier Herrera have recently studied his autobiographical, essayistic, and poetic works, which include: Tres en uno: auto sacramental a la usanza antigua (Three in One: A Sacramental Play in the Old Fashioned Style) (1940), Umbral de sueños (Three in One: A Sacred Play in the Old Fashioned Style) (Umbral de sueños, Threshold of Dreams, 1961), A aza enraizada: Cántigas de Bendizer (Roots in the Wind: A Selection of Testimonies on the Life and Work Outside Spain of an Iberian Exile) (Words to the Wind: A Selection of Testimonies on the Life and Work Outside Spain of an Iberian Exile) (1997) (FOX, 2009; JOHNSON, 2009, 1982; HERRERA, 2009).
+Soledad Fox and Javier Herrera have studied his autobiographical, essayistic, and poetic works, which include: Tres en uno: auto sacramental a la usanza antigua (1940), Umbral de sueños (1961), A aza enraizada: Cántigas de Bendizer (1997) (FOX, 2009; JOHNSON, 2009, 1982; HERRERA, 2009).

-He wrote to Rubia Barcia again on October 21, 1963, asking for her support in the newspaper's protest against the recent arrests of Asturian miners.
+González Malo wrote to Rubia Barcia again on October 21, 1963, asking for his support in the newspaper's protest against the recent arrests of Asturian miners.
 Rubia Barcia was disappointed.
-She had been in Spain with Carmen Aldecoa, and they had seen many anti-Francoists who had thrown in the towel.
-González Malo assures us that the underground and worker resistance led by ASO is alive and well.
+He had been in Spain with Carmen Aldecoa, and they had encountered many anti-Francoists who had given up.
+González Malo assured him that the underground and worker resistance led by ASO is alive and well.